theforeman/foreman-ansible-modules/master/_sources/README.md.txt

 ### Installation from Ansible Galaxy

-You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/theforeman/foreman) by running `mazer install theforeman.foreman` (Ansible 2.8) or `ansible-galaxy collection install theforeman.foreman` (Ansible 2.9 and later).
+You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/theforeman/foreman) by running `ansible-galaxy collection install theforeman.foreman` (Ansible 2.9 and later) or `mazer install theforeman.foreman` (Ansible 2.8).

 After the installation, the modules are available as `theforeman.foreman.<module_name>`.
 Please see the [Using Ansible collections documentation](https://docs.ansible.com/ansible/devel/user_guide/collections_using.html) for further details.

 ### Installation via RPM

-The collection is also available as `ansible-collection-theforeman-foreman` from the `client` repository on `yum.theforeman.org` starting with Foreman 1.24.
+The collection is also available as `ansible-collection-theforeman-foreman` from the `client` repository on `yum.theforeman.org`.

 After installing the RPM, you can use the modules in the same way as when they are installed directly from Ansible Galaxy.